Department Centered Cultures – A Major Roadblock for Organizational Development

 Step One – let’s go back to the beginning.

-Department-centered cultures seize control when organizations lack agreed upon shared values and participate in non-transparent communication.
+Department-centered cultures take hold when organizations lack agreed-upon shared values and engage in non-transparent communication.
 The result: an every-person-for-themselves environment, conveying alienation and lack of trust.

 Weakness in agreement and intensity of your organization’s values breeds vulnerability in its fundamental structure.
 This allows fractioned micro-departmental cultures to become the ruling force.

 Organizational development starts by building a culture based on agreed upon values and intensity in supporting those values.
-This type of culture creates open relationships and fosters trust in your brand and organization, which promotes long-term performance, employee retention and an environment of learning, positivity, and growth.
+Such a culture fosters open relationships, trust in your brand, long-term performance, employee retention, and an environment ripe for learning, positivity, and growth.

 How do you build a strong, value-based organizational culture?

-• Your leadership must believe in and live by these values, holding themselves and others within the organization accountable for complying with the law and behaving ethically.
+- Leaders must embody these values, ensuring that they and others in the organization comply with the law and act ethically.

-• After laying the foundation for a strong organizational culture, you never stop reinforcing it with consistent intensity.
+- After establishing a strong organizational culture, continuously reinforce it with consistent intensity.

 Now you are ready to address the departments themselves by being a mentor, liaison, and ambassador who establishes organizational partnerships and bridges departmental boundaries.

 When each department performs in a bubble, rarely are its members seen as individuals.
 There is little appreciation for what they do, as others cannot see how hard they work, the results they achieve or the sacrifices they make.
-This breeds an insular mindset leading to the formation of unhealthy micro-departmental culture.
+This insularity fosters unhealthy micro-departmental cultures.

 Combat this by creating opportunities for departments to share and communicate their responsibilities, milestones, and challenges while helping to evangelize how their efforts and contributions are impacting the organization as a whole.